 Every adventure comes with a certain degree of risk which is impossible to measure or predict.
-On a climbing trip, measures can be taken to significantly lower the risk of injury.
+What about prevention?
+Well, on a climbing trip, there are certainly some measures that can be taken to significantly lower the risk of injury.
 Apart from the elements, human error can also result in nasty slips and falls.

 Some 6 years ago, I published Spellbound in Chiangmai, a collection of short stories depicting the misadventures of simple and sheltered Singaporeans stumbling and fumbling in complex and enigmatic Thai society.

 The Singaporean in the story was braver than most of his kind, but he was still totally at a loss.
 There was no police he could turn to.
-The government had better things to do than to help him with his personal problem and the problem was completely out of his league.
+The government had better things to do than to help him with his personal problem and the solution to that problem was completely out of his league.

 This was a war zone daring him to enter.
 He was as frightened as he was anxious over the well-being of the person he loved.
 No amount of military training prepared him for anything like this.
-Having lived in a safe, sheltered, orderly, predictable and sanitary environment all his life, he was not prepared to play the real hero in the romantic war movies he had seen.
+Having lived in a safe, sheltered, orderly, predictable and sanitary environment all his life, he was not prepared to play the real hero in the romantic war movies he had watched.

 At this point, a rival who had been keeping his thoughts to himself confessed to his feelings for the same girl.
 He was a descendant of Chinese refugees who had fled to Myanmar and then to Thailand.
 Unlike the Singaporean, he was prepared to risk arrest, cross illegally into Myanmar and rescue the girl, marry her and give her Thai citizenship so she could remain in Thailand.

-Back to reality, how safe or dangerous is Myanmar off the beaten track?
-It’s an impossible question to answer as there are too many factors at play.
-Like the Singaporean in the story, nobody can guarantee your safety or injury.
-But does the question really need to be answered?
-An isolated incident or a snapshot of a certain event is no indication of what happens or does not happen to you when you are there.
-Of course, you observe curfew times and scan the faces of the locals for signs of unease.
+I’ve been to Nepal several times during the Maoist insurgency.
+Unlike the average Singaporean who may boast of having travelled widely, I’ve actually witnessed riots and strikes.
+Suffice to say that an isolated incident or a snapshot of a certain newsworthy event is no indication of what is likely to happen to you when you are there.
+Of course, unless you’re into insurgency yourself (like Rambo), you must be cooperative with the folks who have a vested interest in your safety and observe curfew times, be alert and scan the faces of the locals for signs of unease.
 If they smile and go about their daily routine in a relaxed manner, you can be quite sure that it’s OK for that moment.
 When things change, you move.